hashicorp/hcdiag/README.md

     - If both are present, `VAULT_TOKEN` will be used.

 ### Example Runs
+- Gather host/node and product diagnostics for all supported HashiCorp products installed on the system
+  - `hcdiag`

-- Log hcdiag run to console without reading or writing.
+- Log hcdiag run to console without reading or writing files.
 (Also checks client requirements setup)
   - `hcdiag -dryrun`

 - Gather node and diagnostics for one or many products